matthewnaruzny/cf-ddns/README.md

-# Cloudflare DDNS
+# cf-ddns

-Automatically update DNS records on Cloudflare to match current External IP Address.
+Automatically update DNS records on Cloudflare to match the current External IP Address.

 ## Setup